-Juluca: First Ever Two-Drug Regimen to Fight HIV Approved by FDA
+Juluca: First Ever Two-Drug Regimen To Fight HIV Approved By FDA

-Juluca, the world’s first ever two-drug regimen to fight HIV has finally been approved by the Food and Drug Association in the United States.
+Juluca, the world’s first ever two-drug regimen to fight HIV, has finally been approved by the Food and Drug Association in the United States.

-Juluca has been approved as a “complete regiment for the maintenance treatment of HIV-1 infection in adults who are virologically suppressed.”
+Juluca has been approved as a “complete regimen for the maintenance treatment of HIV-1 infection in adults who are virologically suppressed.”
 The regimen is advisable for those who do not have any history of treatment failure and “no known substitutions associated with resistance to the individual components of Juluca,” according to the press release from Viiv Healthcare, the global specialist HIV company.

-The two-drug regiment comprises of dolutegravir and rilprivirine, a reverse transcriptase inhibitor.
+The two-drug regimen is comprised of dolutegravir and rilpivirine, a reverse transcriptase inhibitor.

-There are some side effects that are expected to happen for those who will take the drug, but it is reportedly fewer and less harmful than the ones available on the market.
+There are some side effects that are expected to happen for those who will take the drug, but it is reportedly fewer and less harmful than other ones available on the market, per a report from NewNowNext.

 The most known side effects were headache and diarrhea.
 More serious side effects include liver problems, allergic reactions, rash, depression or mood change.

-Dr. Debre Birmkrant, director of the Division of Antiviral Products in the FDA’s Center of Drug Evaluation and research, said that Juluca’s approval will help “reduce toxicity for patients.”
+Dr. Debre Birmkrant, director of the Division of Antiviral Products in the FDA’s Center for Drug Evaluation and Research, said that Juluca’s approval will help “reduce toxicity for patients.”

-Juluca underwent a stringent screening by using the drug on clinical trials that included 1,024 participants.
-The participants were randomnly assigned to use an anti-HIV drug and Juluca.
+Juluca underwent stringent screening by using the drug in clinical trials that included 1,024 participants.
+The participants were randomly assigned to use an anti-HIV drug and Juluca.

 The results show Juluca to be more effective in keeping the virus suppressed compared to the alternative on the market.